Torsors on loop groups and the Hitchin fibration: Approximation and algebraization

-\bpf The assumptions are stable upon replacing $A$ (resp.,~$A'$) by the coordinate ring of a variable affine open of $U$ (resp.,~of its base change to $A'$).
+\bpf The assumptions are stable upon replacing $A$ (respectively, $A'$) by the coordinate ring of a variable affine open of $U$ (respectively, of its base change to $A'$).
 Thus, since the functors that underlie both sides of \eqref{BL-cute-eq} are Zariski sheaves on $U$, by passing to such an open we may assume that $U = \Spec(A)$.
-In this case, which we now assume, \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0BNR}{0BNR}} shows that the assumption on $A \ra A'$ implies that
+In this case, which we now assume, \cite{SP}*{Lemma \href{https://stacks.math.columbia.edu/tag/0BNR}{0BNR}} shows that the assumption on $A \ra A'$ implies that

 This key identification already gives \eqref{BL-cute-eq} for affine $X$.
-It also implies that the surjection \be \tst \Spec(A') \bigsqcup \Spec(A[\f{1}{t}]) \surjects \Spec(A) \ee is schematically dominant, so an $A$-point of an $A$-scheme $Y$ factors through a given open (resp.,~closed) subscheme if and only if the same holds for its pullbacks to $A'$ and $A[\f{1}{t}]$.
+It also implies that the surjection \be \tst \Spec(A') \bigsqcup \Spec(A[\f{1}{t}]) \surjects \Spec(A) \ee is schematically dominant, so an $A$-point of an $A$-scheme $Y$ factors through a given open (respectively, closed) subscheme if and only if the same holds for its pullbacks to $A'$ and $A[\f{1}{t}]$.
 In particular, \eqref{BL-cute-eq} for quasi-affine $X$ follows from its case for affine $X$.
-Thus, for ind-quasi-affine $X$, the identification \eqref{BL-cute-eq} holds for every quasi-compact open $X' \subset X$ in place of $X$ and, since every finite collection of $A$-points (resp.,~$A'$- and $A[\f{1}{t}]$-points) of $X$ factors through such an $X'$, also for $X$ itself.
+Thus, for ind-quasi-affine $X$, the identification \eqref{BL-cute-eq} holds for every quasi-compact open $X' \subset X$ in place of $X$ and, since every finite collection of $A$-points (respectively, $A'$- and $A[\f{1}{t}]$-points) of $X$ factors through such an $X'$, also for $X$ itself.

 We turn to the remaining case when $X$ is open in a projective $A$-scheme.
 The same reduction allows us to assume that $X$ is projective, then that $X = \bP(\sE)$ for a quasi-coherent, finite type module $\sE$ on $\Spec(A)$, and finally, by choosing a surjection $\sO^{\oplus (n + 1)} \surjects \sE$, that $X = \bP^n$.
-By \cite{EGAI}*{9.5.6}, the schematic dominance of \eqref{sch-dom} and the separatedness of $X$ ensure that \eqref{BL-cute-eq} is injective.
-For the remaining surjectivity, by the description of the functor of points of $\bP^n$ given in \cite{EGAII}*{4.2.4}, we need to show that any pair of compatible surjections
+By \cite{EGAI}*{Corollaire~9.5.6}, the schematic dominance of \eqref{sch-dom} and the separatedness of $X$ ensure that \eqref{BL-cute-eq} is injective.
+For the remaining surjectivity, by the description of the functor of points of $\bP^n$ given in \cite{EGAII}*{Th\'{e}or\`{e}me~4.2.4}, we need to show that any pair of compatible surjections